Constantine the Great: Early life

-Constantine probably spent little time with his father who was an officer in the Roman army, part of Emperor Aurelian's imperial bodyguard.
+Constantine probably spent little time with his father Constantius, who was an officer in the Roman army, part of Emperor Aurelian's imperial bodyguard.
 Being described as a tolerant and politically skilled man, Constantius advanced through the ranks, earning the governorship of Dalmatia from Emperor Diocletian, another of Aurelian's companions from Illyricum, in 284 or 285.
-Constantine's mother was Helena, a woman of low social standing, possibly from Drepanum (later renamed Helenopolis) of Bithynia, which would likely have made her a Greek-speaker.
+Constantine's mother was Helena, a Greek woman of low social standing, possibly from Drepanum (later renamed Helenopolis) of Bithynia, which would likely have made her a Greek-speaker.
 It is uncertain whether she was legally married to Constantius or merely his concubine.
 Constantine's own language was Latin, and during his public speeches in the church councils, which were held in Greek, he needed Greek translators.